LiYZPearl/fssi/README.md

 # fssi
 Fluid-structure-soil Interaction

-A one-way coupling fluid-structure-soil interaction toolbox.
+This is a one-way coupling fluid-structure-soil interaction toolbox for wave-induced seabed response around coastal and offshore structures.
+The soil solvers include liquefaction analysis with various liquefaction criteria.

 For any usage of these models please refer to